Medicare covers up to 10 psychology sessions per year, but you will need a mental health treatment plan from your GP to be eligible.

 a referral for 6 therapy sessions.

 They'll then be able to refer you to a mental health professional.
-This could be a therapist, counsellor, psychologist or other mental health professional, however it is important to note that you can only claim a rebate from a registered health care provider (like a psychologist).
+This could be a therapist, counsellor, psychologist, or other mental health professional.
+It's important to note that you can only claim a rebate from a registered health care provider (like a psychologist).
 Learn about the difference between the therapists in our deep dive into the profession.

 The mental health treatment plan your doctor writes lets you claim up to 10 therapy sessions.
 These sessions must be with a mental health professional.
-10 sessions can be claimed each calendar year.
+Ten sessions can be claimed each calendar year.

 It's important to note that both your mental health plan and referral are valid for just 12 months.
-Your doctor will either email you the documents, print them out or send them directly to your therapy provide, like Talked.
+Your doctor will either email you the documents, print them out, or send them directly to your therapy provider, like Talked.

 You can read more about mental health treatment plans on our support page.

-To access Medicare rebated psychology, you must first speak with your GP about obtaining a mental health plan (also known as either a mental health treatment plan or mental health care plan).
+To access rebated or free psychology sessions with Medicare, you must first speak with your GP about obtaining a mental health plan (also known as either a mental health treatment plan or mental health care plan).

 If your GP concludes that you require ongoing support from a dedicated mental health professional such as a psychologist, they will prepare a mental health plan for you.
 This will unlock up to 10 Medicare sessions for you.